dako2/dako2.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-Researcher and Engineer specializing in AI and Wireless Communications
+<i>Researcher and Engineer specializing in AI and Wireless Communications</i>

 Hi, I'm a researcher and engineer living in the Bay Area, California.
 These days my interests revolve around AI and its applications.
 My career spans both industry-leading research and engineering roles, where I have led multiple research initiatives and successfully transitioned innovative projects into market-ready products.